hbowie/softdevbigideas/ideas/Build Great Teams.md

 Software development is by its nature a particularly solitary activity.
 Much of the work involves one programmer, one keyboard and one computer.
 And the quality and quantity of the work being done in this way is often hard to observe directly.

-This is one reason why <a href="https://en.wikipedia.org/wiki/Watts_Humphrey" target="ref">Watts Humphrey</a> commented:
+This is one reason why <a href="https://en.wikipedia.org/wiki/Watts_Humphrey" class="reflink" target="ref">Watts Humphrey</a> commented:

 > Trying to change the behavior of software engineers is like herding cats.
 They are very independent people; they all have their own ideas, and they won't tell you what they think, particularly if they disagree with you.
 They just do what they want to do.
 >